 START OF SCHOOL

-A bell sounds at 8.45am and children sensibly walk into school, hang up their coats and enter the class.
-Early work is on the screen and children get straight on with this after they have signed up their choice for school lunch.
-All children must be in school by 8.55am for the start of lessons.
+A bell sounds at 8.30am and the children are allowed on to the playground.
+Another bell sounds at 8.45am and children sensibly walk into school, hang up their coats and enter the class.
+The children will get straight on with their work as the teacher calls the register.
+All children must be in school by 8.45am for the start of lessons.

 END OF SCHOOL

 Many parents like to agree a meeting place after school so that their child knows exactly where to find their parent.
 It gets busy at the end of the day with so many parents and children!
 As children get older many parents allow their child to walk home.

 Parents are requested to walk to school rather than drive as traffic outside of the school is problematic.

 What a child wears to school reflects the way he/she values learning.
 It also portrays the school’s ethos and shared positive values.
 We have a smart but simple and inexpensive uniform that we encourage all pupils to wear.
 This is a burgundy sweatshirt with the school logo, a burgundy polo shirt with the school logo and grey trousers or skirt.
 School uniform, including sweatshirts, fleeces, polo shirts, bags and PE kit are available for purchase online from www.screenprinting.co.uk.
 All items of uniform should be clearly named.

 Children are asked to wear low healed, sensible black or dark shoes.

 Temporary tattoos or transfers and nail varnish are not appropriate for school and children will be politely asked to remove them at home.

 Hair colour is to be kept natural and hairstyles sensible and respectful.
 Children are asked not to excessively spike gel or decorate hair.
 Hair should be kept a natural colour.